UX design whiteboard with wireframes and sticky notes

 RT2 is a payment processing company that facilitates mobile activation and payment collection for store users based on their phone carriers.
 The existing workflow required users to navigate through multiple complex screens, creating friction in both the activation process and payment collection.

 The challenge was to streamline the entire workflow, making it intuitive and simple to expedite the process without requiring numerous screens or clicks.
-Users needed a seamless experience that would allow them to complete mobile activation and payment collection efficiently, reducing time and effort while maintaining accuracy and security.

 Complex Workflow